Service-learning courses at Towson University should meet the following criteria:

 Meaningful and structured student reflection occurs throughout the service-learning experience.
-Through reflection students demonstrate an understanding of the connection between course content and the service-learning experience.
-Reflections may include journaling, discussions, presentations, periodic logs, and/or other forms as stipulated by the faculty member.
+Students demonstrate an understanding of the connection between course content and the service-learning experience through reflection.
+Reflections may include journaling, discussions, presentations, periodic logs and/or other forms as stipulated by the faculty member.

 V. Assessment and Evaluation

 Evaluation of the service project is included in the project plan and is completed by the CP, faculty member and students in order to determine the project’s effectiveness in meeting stated goals.
 Community partners also assess student performance based on measures agreed upon with the faculty member.
 This assessment should be reflected in the grading matrix.
 Some form of evaluation should occur halfway through the project to allow time for improvements if necessary.
 Evaluations should be reviewed to make future improvements in the service-learning experience.

 If your course meets the Service Learning criteria, please have your department administrator set up on the Class Schedule with a Class Note of #24.

 The class note reads: “Class requires 10-30 hours of service outside of scheduled class periods.
 Service may be on or off campus.
 Contact instructor for additional information.”
 Service Learning is defined as “a form of experiential education in which students engage in activities that address human and community needs together with structured opportunities intentionally designed to promote student learning and development.”

 If you are not sure if a class should be designated as a service-learning class, contact Dr. Christopher D. Jensen, Director of Civic Engagement & Leadership [t.
 410-704-4146].